The Turbo Charged Prelude for 2 Fast 2 Furious

 The Turbo Charged Prelude for 2 Fast 2 Furious (also known simply as Turbo Charged Prelude) is a 2003 American short film directed by Philip G. Atwell and written by Keith Dinielli.
 It is the first short film in the Fast & Furious franchise and is a follow-up to The Fast and the Furious (2001) and prequel to 2 Fast 2 Furious (2003).
 It stars Paul Walker.
-In the film, Brian O'Conner (Walker) leaves Los Angeles to evade police capture.
+In the film, Brian O'Conner (Walker) leaves Los Angeles to evade police capture after aiding and abetting Dominic Toretto's escape from the law in the first film.

-Development for Turbo Charged Prelude began after Vin Diesel, who starred in the original film, was confirmed not to appear in 2 Fast 2 Furious.
-Aside from archival footage from its predecessor, Turbo Charged Prelude is mostly a silent film, featuring no original dialogue.
+Development for the film began after Vin Diesel, who starred in the original film, was confirmed not to appear in 2 Fast 2 Furious.
+The film includes footage from its predecessor (during which dialogues can be partially heard) but it features no original dialogue.
 Filming occurred in Los Angeles and Miami.

-Turbo Charged Prelude was first released by Universal Pictures on June 3, 2003, having a limited theatrical release in the United States to tie with 2 Fast 2 Furious.
+The film was first released by Universal Pictures on June 3, 2003, having a limited theatrical release in the United States to tie with 2 Fast 2 Furious.
 It was later included on special edition home releases of the first film.

 Plot

 Brian O'Conner packs his bags and leaves Los Angeles, before the LAPD gets a chance to arrest him for letting Dominic Toretto escape.
-While the FBI launch a national manhunt for him, Brian travels across Arizona, New Mexico, and Texas in a 1991 Dodge Stealth, winning street races along the way for money.
+As the FBI launch a national manhunt, Brian travels across Arizona, New Mexico, and Texas in a 1991 Dodge Stealth, winning street races along the way for money.

 Brian is forced to abandon the car at a motel in San Antonio when police officers are notified of his presence.
 When they collect the car, he manages to hitch a ride from an unknown woman.
-She drops him at a used car lot, with him realizing she knows that he is a wanted man.
-There, Brian buys a green Nissan Skyline GT-R R34.
+She drops him off at a used car lot, with him realizing she knows that he is a wanted man.
+There, Brian buys a teal Nissan Skyline GT-R R34.
 Later, collecting money from street races, he modifies the car before traveling eastbound and winning more races.
-Brian continues across country until he reaches Miami, where he sees a modified Toyota Supra and Mazda RX-7 before the screen reads "2 be continued...".
+Brian continues across country until he reaches Miami, where he sees a modified Toyota Supra and Mazda RX-7.